broodminder/userguide/docs/en/60d_hubs_LoRa.md

 <div style="text-align:center;"><img src="../assets/60_hubs.assets/lora/Lora_Hub_540x.jpg"></div>

+!!! tip "Important: Real-Time Data Requires a Premium Membership"
+    Real-time data streaming through a hub is a Premium feature in MyBroodMinder.
+To enable it, you must have an active Premium subscription.

+    Since the new membership model launched in January 2025, a single Premium membership allows you to use as many hubs as needed.
+Subscriptions are no longer linked to individual hubs—you only need one subscription per account, regardless of how many hubs you operate.

 ## BroodMinder-LoRa (BRM-65)

 LoRa (Long Range) and LoRaWAN (Long Range Wide Area Network) are technologies designed for low-power, long-range wireless communication.